 Joseph subsequently became keenly involved in local public life, including identifying with the temperance movement and promoting complete abstinence from alcohol.

 From 1831 to 1883, he published The Moral Reformer, a six penny monthly magazine that became the Preston Temperance Advocate, priced at a penny, England’s first temperance publication.

-This then became the British Temperance Advocate, Joseph subsequently reviving The Moral Reformer.
-In 1841 he became involved in anti Corn Laws agitation, issuing The Struggle magazine, its 235 editions reaching up to 15,000 readers a week, paying a half penny a time.
+This then became the British Temperance Advocate, with Joseph subsequently reviving The Moral Reformer.
+In 1841 he became involved in anti Corn Laws agitation, issuing The Struggle magazine.
+The magazine's 235 editions reached up to 15,000 readers a week, paying a half penny a time.

-In 1844 he established, with the help of his sons, the weekly Preston Guardian, which became the leading North Lancashire paper until its sale 15 years later.
+In 1844 he established, with the help of his sons, the weekly Preston Guardian.
+The publication became the leading North Lancashire paper until its sale 15 years later.

-He died at the age of 90, leaving a large family, his will including a provision that every household in Preston should receive a free copy of his Malt Liquor Lecture, in which he maintained ‘there is more food in a penny worth of bread than in a gallon of ale’.
+He died at the age of 90, leaving a large family behind.
+His will included a provision that every household in Preston should receive a free copy of his Malt Liquor Lecture, in which he maintained ‘there is more food in a penny worth of bread than in a gallon of ale’.
 Each of the 20,000 copies was inscribed with the words, "he being dead yet speaketh".

 See where Joseph Livesey's temperance movement drew up the first pledge on the Blue Plaque Heritage Walk.